BayesianModelingandComputationInPython/BookCode_Edition1/markdown/chp_03.md

 {numref}`fig:all_penguins_rank_kde_plot`.
 Compared to
 {numref}`fig:single_penguins_rank_kde_plot` you will see 4 additional
 plots, 2 each for the additional parameters added.
-Take a moment to compare the estimate of the mean with the summary mean shows for each species in {numref}`tab:penguin_mass_parameters_point_estimates`.
+Take a moment to compare the estimate of the mean with the summary mean shown for each species in {numref}`tab:penguin_mass_parameters_point_estimates`.
 To better visualize the differences between the distributions for each species, we plot the posterior again in a forest plot using Code Block